 About Ms. Schmit

 I suppose I should spill the beans because I know you'll eventually figure it out: I am a product of Twin Bridges Schools.
 Despite my background, I hope we can still get along.
 Upon graduating from TBHS in 2008, I moved to Missoula to begin my education.
-I wasn't always interested in being an educator.
-Initially, I dedicated myself to Journalism and spent the better part of two years focusing on that particular field.
+I wasn't always interested in being an educator, however.
+Initially, I dedicated myself to Journalism and spent the better part of two years studying that particular field.
 Eventually, I realized it wasn't my passion; for whatever reason, it didn't feel like the right fit.
 I looked to teaching, mainly because I had come from a family of educators: my grandpa got his first teaching job at a rural school district in Iowa, while my mother (pictured here with my preteen self) started teaching at Twin Bridges School District in 1995.

 After graduating from college, I found myself in Wisconsin.
 I had moved there on a whim and started working on Washington Island, an island in the middle of Lake Michigan.
 From there, I found my first teaching job in Greenwood, Wisconsin--a lovely farming community famous for Grassland Dairy, its butter factory.
 The Greenwood School District was incredibly kind to me, but something was always missing.
 I longed for mountains and proximity to family.
 When I saw the teaching vacancy at Sheridan High School, I knew it was the perfect opportunity for me to get back home.